6.7. Police Misconduct, Accountability, and Corruption

 Critical Thinking Questions

-1. How are grass eaters and meat eaters different?
+1. How are grass-eaters and meat-eaters different?

-2. What is noble cause corruption?
+2. What is the noble cause of corruption?

 3. Why are there misunderstandings of police accountability?